LMD-200/Red-Green-Blue/README.md

 # Red-Green-Blue

 A simple Java project.
-The repository showcases code written in Java, likely focused on concepts related to color (red, green, blue) or color manipulation, but no further description is currently provided.
+The repository showcases code written in Java, focused on RGB colors (red, green, blue)

 ## Features